AdobeDocs/commerce-operations.en/help/upgrade/troubleshooting/search-engine-not-supported.md

 ---
 title: Current Search Engine Not Supported
-description: Troubleshoot your Adobe Commerce or Magento Open Source upgrade after encountering an error about an unsupported search engine.
+description: Troubleshoot your Adobe Commerce upgrade after encountering an error about an unsupported search engine.
 feature: Upgrade, Search
 exl-id: 11479d23-53a5-4086-9f9a-c3420ccad073
 ---
 # Current search engine not supported

-The following error message indicates that the Adobe Commerce or Magento Open Source version you are upgrading from is configured to use a catalog search engine that is not supported in the version you are upgrading to:
+The following error message indicates that the Adobe Commerce version you are upgrading from is configured to use a catalog search engine that is not supported in the version you are upgrading to:

 ```terminal
 Your current search engine, <Engine Name>, is not supported.
 You must install a supported search engine before upgrading.
 See the System Upgrade Guide for more information.
 ```

-This error means one of the following conditions is true on the down-level version of Adobe Commerce or Magento Open Source:
+This error means one of the following conditions is true on the down-level version of Adobe Commerce:

 - The search engine is set to MySQL.
 - The search engine is set to a version of Elasticsearch that is no longer supported.